AMIT-NAIKK/Welcome_github/README.md

 5. after create click your repository and here is go..
 6. if any changes then go to commit changes(right side top corner)
 7. make changes then save
+then go to vs code write git clone (paste the link from git in https )... then vs connect with the git repositories.
 8. if any modify ocuurs then we have to first add then commit. to add git add (new file name/modified file name). ex -- git add index.html or  git add README.md